Effective Date: October 26, 2007

 Government agency cooperative sponsorship warrants a non-fee arrangement."

 o.
 Requirement for Agreement.
-Each foreign reimbursable project shall be established in a formal written and signed project or program agreement, coordinated through, concurred in, and executed by the OIIR or delegated office, which specifically states the responsibilities of each partner.
-Specific authorities and requirements regarding agreements are provided in NPD 1050.1, Authority to Enter Into Space Act Agreements.
+Each foreign reimbursable project will be established in a formal written and signed project or program agreement, coordinated through, concurred in, and executed by the OIIR or delegated office, which specifically states the responsibilities of each partner.
+Specific authorities and requirements regarding agreements are provided in NPD 1050.1.
 General agreements that establish intent to explore and facilitate collaboration may be useful or necessary under exceptional circumstances; however, commitment by the Agency to collaborate in a specific research or test project is only made in a project-specific agreement after full coordination and approval of the proposed activity.
 To minimize complexity, the division of responsibilities between NASA and the foreign partner will be clearly defined.

 51 U.S.C. §§ 20101 (d)(7), 20113, & 20164 of the National Aeronautics and Space Act of 1958, as amended.

-c.
-14 CFR 1210, Development Work for Industry in NASA Wind Tunnels.
+b.
+Development Work for Industry in NASA Wind Tunnels, 14 CFR pt.
+1210 .

 k.
 NASA Financial Management Requirements, Volume 16, Reimbursable Agreements.